 Borrowing from family and friends used to be a little fly-by-night.
 If you were smart you’d have an attorney draw up clear paperwork, but most folks would just wing it themselves.
 These half-documented arrangements could lead to reporting and legal problems, but also could stymie your fundraising efforts (it just didn’t look professional).

 Today, you can use a company like Able Lending to manage the entire process for you.
 They are a platform that allows you to build a professional loan proposal that you can present to family and friends.
 Rather than cutting you a check, your family and friends will fund the Able Lending loan.
-After you’re funded, Able Lending takes care of administering the loans and disbursing payments to your family and friends so you can focus on growing your business.
+After you’re funded, Able Lending takes care of administering the loans and disbursing payments to your family and friends (and charge a 1-3% origination fee) so you can focus on growing your business.
 Your friends, family, and supporters earn interest and you fund your startup.
 It’s a win-win.

 9: Fund Your Startup Using Crowdfunding

 In Brief – Crowdfunding capital through large amounts of people is usually handled through an online platform.
 Entrepreneurs looking to crowdfund capital for their business generally give equity or some type of reward in exchange for the funds.